jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) Subsection (4) applies if, apart from this section, a person is not required to furnish a return of income for a tax year and—
   (a) for the whole or part of the tax year the person is issued with a family notice of entitlement under subparts MA to MF and MZ of the Income Tax Act 2007; or
   (b) after the end of the income year, the person applies to the Commissioner for a family assistance credit or a minimum family tax credit for that tax year.
-(4) A person must furnish a return to the Commissioner for the income year, whether or not the person derived income in the tax year, together with—
+(4) A person must furnish a return to the Commissioner for the tax year whether or not the person derived income in the tax year, together with—
   (a) the details of every family assistance credit paid to the person in the tax year; and (b) such other details as may be prescribed or required by the Commissioner.
 (5) The provisions of this Act, so far as they are applicable and with any necessary modifications, apply to every return furnished or required to be furnished under subsection (4) as if the return were furnished or required to be furnished under section 33.